Alster: Ecology

-In general, the Alster is assessed to be clean.
-Hamburg's Alster and its lakes and canals are famous for its white swans, cared for out of public funds since the 16th century.
+Hamburg's Alster and its lakes and canals are famous for white swans, cared for out of public funds since the 16th century.

 Legacy

 The Alster basin was an important model for the design of the Charles River basin, constructed in the early 20th century.

 Throughout much of Germany, an Alsterwasser (literally: "Alster's water") is the name for a type of shandy, a concoction of equal parts of beer and lemonade.
 The river inspired the Hamburg-born composer Oscar Fetrás to compose the popular waltz "Mondnacht auf der Alster" (in English: "Moonlit Night on the Alster").
-Hamburg's largest aquatic center, the Alster-Schwimmhalle, is named after the river.
+Hamburg's largest aquatic center, the Alsterschwimmhalle, is named after the river.